ProgressiveHackNight/no-amazon-hq2/README.md

 # This is the repo for folks working on the website for the campaign to keep Amazon out of Long Island City!

+## Process Notes:
+Pull down the repo and make a branch for yourself that you can push to.
+When you're ready, submit a PR to merge to master and someone will check it out.

+We are designing for mobile first!
+Use browser dev tools or go to your comps IP address in the web browser on your phone to make sure things are looking the way you want them to.

+Scripts:

+`npm start` runs the app in the development mode.
+Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

+The page will automatically reload if you make edits (woot!)

 ## Site Outline:

 - Sticky Nav